larus-breeze/.github/profile/README.md

 Experimentally: Additional sensors like Angle-Of-Attack or meteorological data

+Some more details about the features can be found under [algorithms](https://github.com/larus-breeze/sw_sensor_algorithms).

 The sensor can also be used as a universal data-logger for manned or UAV test flights with a sampling-rate of 100 Hz.
 The logger writes it's data to a micro-sd with a virtually unlimited capacity.
 Extra sensors can be added over the CAN bus.